Archimedes' screw: Design

-Uses

-The screw was used predominantly for the transport of water to irrigation systems and for dewatering mines or other low-lying areas.
-It was used for draining land that was underneath the sea in the Netherlands and other places in the creation of polders.

-Archimedes screws are used in sewage treatment plants because they cope well with varying rates of flow and with suspended solids.
-An auger in a snow blower or grain elevator is essentially an Archimedes screw.
-Concrete mixer trucks use Archimedes screws on the inside of their drum to mix or unload material.

-The principle is also found in escalators, which are Archimedes screws designed to lift fish safely from ponds and transport them to another location.
-This technology is used primarily at fish hatcheries, where it is desirable to minimize the physical handling of fish.

-An Archimedes screw was used in the successful 2001 stabilization of the Leaning Tower of Pisa.
-Small amounts of subsoil saturated by groundwater were removed from far below the north side of the tower, and the weight of the tower itself corrected the lean.

-Archimedes screws are also used in chocolate fountains.

-Archimedes Screws Turbines (ASTs) are a new form of generator for small hydroelectric powerplants that could be applied even in low-head sites.
-The low rotation speed of ASTs reduces negative impacts on aquatic life and fish.

 Variants

-A screw conveyor is an Archimedes screw contained within a tube and turned by a motor so as to deliver material from one end of the conveyor to the other.
-It is particularly suitable for transport of granular materials such as plastic granules used in injection moulding, and cereal grains.
+A screw conveyor is a similar device which transports bulk materials such as powders and cereal grains.
+It is contained within a tube and turned by a motor to deliver material from one end of the conveyor to the other and particularly suitable for transport of granular materials such as plastic granules used in injection moulding.
 It may also be used to transport liquids.
-In industrial control applications the conveyor may be used as a rotary feeder or variable rate feeder to deliver a measured rate or quantity of material into a process.
+In industrial control applications, the conveyor may be used as a rotary feeder or variable rate feeder to deliver a measured rate or quantity of material into a process.

 A variant of the Archimedes screw can also be found in some injection moulding machines, die casting machines and extrusion of plastics, which employ a screw of decreasing pitch to compress and melt the material.
 It is also used in a rotary-screw air compressor.
 On a much larger scale, Archimedes's screws of decreasing pitch are used for the compaction of waste material.